 Rather, cystic acne is best treated with:

-Medicine prescribed by a medical professional, such as Accutane or antibiotics, can help to reduce inflammation.
+Medicine prescribed by a medical professional, such as antibiotics, can help to reduce inflammation.

 Such medicine can help to reduce oil production and reduce the occurrence of acne-causing bacteria, in turn helping to prevent acne breakouts.